Mantaro/MantaroBot/CONTRIBUTING.md

 Thanks for your interest on contributing to Mantaro.
-The guidelines for doing such are explained below, they're usually pretty simple, and most of what you want to read is the code guidelines, to make sure we don't request style changes.
+The guidelines for doing such are explained below, they're usually pretty simple, and most of what you want to read is the code guidelines to make sure we don't request style changes.

 ### Features
 1. Any and all features have to first be approved on the support server at https://support.mantaro.site.
 Feel free to discuss about them on #bot-discussions.